demarley/hepPlotter/README.md

 ### Data/MC in 2 Dimensions

 Most commonly, data/mc plots are just for 1-dimensional distributions.
-You can plot 2-dimensional data/mc plots, but this is not natively supported in hepPlotter.
+It is possible to plot 2-dimensional data/mc plots, but this is not natively supported in hepPlotter.
-Instead, as a user you can pass a 2-dimensional histogram (representing data/mc) to hepPlotter to capture the ratio.
+Instead, as a user you can pass a 2-dimensional histogram that represents the data/mc ratio to hepPlotter.

 Here is an example snippet of code:
 ```